saucelabs/sauce-docs/docs/error-reporting/project-setup/deduplication-rules.md

 ### Manage Rules in Rulesets

-A rule consists of a set of predicates (IF statements to evaluate matches against functions, objects or sources using regex), and a set of actions to take IF the statements evaluate TRUE.
+A rule consists of a set of predicates (IF statements), and a set of actions to take IF the statements evaluate TRUE.
+The IF statements evaluate matches against functions, objects, or sources using regex:

+- Function is the name of the function.
+- Source is the name of the source file from which the function comes.
+- Object is the name of the object.

 Click **Add a rule** to add a new rule.

 :::caution Regex Support
 Backtrace supports "PCRE minus", a subset of the PCRE standard.